Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

   />
 </div>

-Thus, whether playing Naomi Lapaglia, Tonya Harding, or Harley Quinn, Robbie's performance reflects not just her acting prowess but also her Type 8 personality.
-These roles serve as vehicles for her to confront conflicts, challenge power structures, and display her assertive nature, all of which are key traits of an Enneagram Type 8.
+Thus, whether playing Naomi Lapaglia, Tonya Harding, or Harley Quinn, Robbie's performance reflects her acting prowess and Type 8 personality.
+These roles serve as vehicles for her to confront conflicts, challenge power structures, and display her assertive nature, all of which are critical traits of an Enneagram Type 8.
 Ultimately, Robbie’s characters do more than tell their stories - they offer a profound insight into the actress's personality and Enneagram Type 8 characteristics.

 <article>
  <a href="/blog/enneagram/enneagram-type-1"><b>Type 1- The Perfectionist:</b></a>
- <p>They may admire Robbie for her pursuit of perfection in her roles and her professional ethics.
+ <p>They may admire Robbie's pursuit of perfection in her roles and professional ethics.
 However, they might also be critical of her choice to play morally ambiguous characters.</p>
 </article>
 <article>
  <a href="/blog/enneagram/enneagram-type-2"><b>Type 2- The Helper:</b></a>